High Containment Biosafety Officer (REVISED)

-Under the direction of the Director of Biosafety Programs, the High Containment Biosafety Officer provides professional expertise to the Texas Biomed community in the evaluation and control of biological hazards.
-The High Containment Biosafety Officer promotes safe practices and procedures in biological research, stimulates responsible activities among faculty, staff and students, provides education and guidance for the safe conduct of biological research, and ensures compliance with the National Institutes of Health, Centers for Disease Control and Prevention, and Occupational Safety and Health Administration rules and regulations.
+Under the direction of the Director of EH&S, the High Containment Biosafety Officer provides professional expertise to the Texas Biomed community in the evaluation and control of biological hazards.
+The High Containment Biosafety Officer promotes safe practices and procedures in biological research, stimulates responsible activities among faculty, staff and students, provides education and guidance for the safe conduct of biological research, and ensures compliance with National Institutes of Health, Centers for Disease Control and Prevention, and Occupational Safety and Health Administration rules and regulations.
+Opportunities for career development are available.

 OTHER: This is a full-time salaried (exempt) position.
 Texas Biomed business hours are Mondays through Fridays – 8:00 a.m. to 5:00 p.m.
 Texas Biomedical Research Institute is committed to a drug-free workplace.
 Pre-employment drug screen is required.